CloudNimble/Breakdance/README.md

 Feel free to send us feedback on [Twitter](https://twitter.com/cloud_nimble) or [file an issue](https://github.com/CloudNimble/Breakdance/issues/new).
 Feature requests are always welcome.
 If you wish to contribute, please take a quick look at the [guidelines](./CONTRIBUTING.md)!

+## Code of Conduct

+Please adhere to our [Code of Conduct](./CODE_OF_CONDUCT.md) during any interactions with CloudNimble team members and community members.
+It is strictly enforced on all official CloudNimble repositories, websites, and resources.
+If you encounter someone violating these terms, please let us know via DM on [Twitter](https://twitter.com/cloud_nimble) or via email at opensource@nimbleapps.cloud and we will address it as soon as possible.

 ## Contributors

 Thank you to all the people who have contributed to the project.

 <a href="https://github.com/CloudNimble/Breakdance/graphs/contributors">Source code Contributors</a>

 <!--
 Link References